 “For us, learning the way light and glass work together has been truly rewarding.
 Glass is performance art…from its fluidity to the way it scatters light in space.
 We are making spaces to put people in touch with the magic of glass,” Phifer said.

 The design also improves circulation throughout the Museum, with the new North Wing linking three generations of glass architecture spanning 60 years.
-The campus currently features a collection of buildings designed by Harrison & Abramowitz (1951), Gunnar Birkerts (1980), Smith-Miller + Hawkinson (2001), and Bohlin Cywinski Jackson (2001).
+The ten-acre campus currently features a collection of buildings designed by Harrison & Abramowitz (1951), Gunnar Birkerts (1980), Smith-Miller + Hawkinson (2001), and Bohlin Cywinski Jackson (2001).

 Other features of the expansion include: